 If I don’t want to have a loop at the top of my braid, I suspend the loops from a fine header-cord thread instead of a prong, and switch to braiding a ‘solid’ braid after a just a few cycles of divided braiding.
 This results in no (visible) loop at the top of the braid.
 It’s trickier than starting with a loop, because there tend to be a few loose, baggy threads at the top after you remove the header cord.

 Braid very slowly for the first several loop transfers.
-The first braiding moves are always a bit fussy, as the doubled loops tend to slip and get unevenly longer and shorter if you aren’t careful.
+The first braiding moves are always a bit fussy, as the doubled loops tend to slip and get unevenly longer and shorter.
 But after a few cycles, the loops firm up and you can braid normally.
-When the divided section is long enough for your intended loop, start braiding the main section of the braid, closing the loop.
+At or just before this point is your last chance to gently tug the loops so they will all be about equal in length once the braid “firms up”.
+Keep braiding with divided braiding moves until the divided section is long enough for your eyelet-loop, then start braiding the main section of the braid, closing the loop.

 [even newer info, 10/17/'12]:

 *I mount the clamp upside-down, so the horizontal bar that you turn to tighten the clamp is at the top.
 That bar is great for braiding from—especially once there is a loop at the top of your braid.
 You can slide the loop at the top of the braid over the bar, and remove it just as easily.